wash-n-dash/wash-n-dash.github.io/index.md

 <h2>Installation</h2>
+Explains how to download, install, and (if necessary) deploy the system.

 <h2>Application Design</h2>
+Explains how the system was designed.
+See the BowFolios system for details.

 <h2>Development History</h2>
 Landing Page

 Washing Machines/Dryers Page

 Clone of Pages for each location

 Timers

 <h2>Contact Us</h2>
+Explains who the developers of the system are and how to get in touch with them if you have comments or questions.

 <ul>
   <li>Riley Cammack: rcammack@hawaii.edu</li>
   <li>Justin Pham: jpham79@hawaii.edu</li>
   <li>Olivia Murray: omurray4@hawaii.edu</li>
   <li>David Badke: @hawaii.edu</li>
 </ul>

-<h1>further instructions from johnson and TODO (delete when finished)</h1>
-mockup page images

-fill in contact us emails

-Your index.md file should contain the following sections:

-About.
-Summarizes what the system does and what makes it special and different from other related applications.
-Provide at least one screen shot of every page.
-This initial section should provide enough detail for a user to get up and running with your system (you can provide further help within the application itself).

-Installation.
-Explains how to download, install, and (if necessary) deploy the system.

-Application design.
-Explains how the system was designed.
-See the BowFolios system for details.

-Development history.
-Explains the trajectory of development of the system: what was accomplished during each milestone.
-See the BowFolios system for details.

-Contact Us.
-Explains who the developers of the system are and how to get in touch with them if you have comments or questions.